FaSalih/OpenSPGen/README.md

 ```
 usage: RunRepeats.py [-h] --idtype IDTYPE --id ID [--charge CHARGE] [--initialxyz INITIALXYZ] [--preoptimize PREOPTIMIZE] [--name NAME] [--nslots NSLOTS] [--njobs NJOBS] [--noautoz NOAUTOZ]
                      [--iodine IODINE]

 options:
   -h, --help            show this help message and exit
   --idtype IDTYPE       Molecule identifier type.
-Options: SMILES, CAS-Number, InChI, InChIKey, or mol2 (Not case sensitive, but must include separators like `-`).
-This argument is required.
+Options: SMILES, CAS-Number, InChI, InChIKey, or mol2.
+If no idtype is provided, SMILES is assumed.
   --id ID               Molecule identifier.
-This argument is required.
+Default is None.
   --charge CHARGE       Molecule charge.
-Default is None and will be calculated later on using `rdkit.Chem.rdmolops`.
+Default is 0.
   --initialxyz INITIALXYZ
                         Path to initial xyz file for NWChem geometry optimization, if desired.
-Otherwise, use 'Random' or 'None' for a random conformer.
+Otherwise, use 'Random' for a random conformer or 'None' for an algorithm-selected conformer.
   --preoptimize PREOPTIMIZE
                         Pre-optimize the molecule using a standard forcefield (MMFF94).
 Options: True or False.
 Only available if a `mol2` idtype is provided.
   --name NAME           Tail for the job name.
-Default is `UNK`.
   --nslots NSLOTS       Number of cores/threads to use for NWChem calculations.
-Default is 4.
   --njobs NJOBS         Number of repeat jobs to be run.
 Default is 1.
   --noautoz NOAUTOZ     NWChem setting to disable use of internal coordinates.
 Default is False.
   --iodine IODINE       The molecule contains an iodine atom.
 Default is False.